Date:

 • supply chain compliance.

-From 1 December 2022, a FJC Plan must be submitted by:
+In addition to holding a pre-assessment certificate FJC plan must be submitted by:

-• a Supplier that tenders for Victorian Government contract that is valued at $20 million or more exclusive of GST (high value procurement contract)
+• a supplier that tenders for Victorian Government contract that is valued at $20 million or more exclusive of GST (high value procurement contract); or

 For more information